-Let’s be honest: the first time I heard about a massage where the therapist walks on your back, I was a little skeptical.
-But after my first session, I was a complete convert.
-The sensation was nothing like I expected; it was a deep, grounding pressure that felt incredibly soothing and effective, melting away tension I didn’t even know I was holding.
-As a therapist, I now see it as a game-changer for so many of our clients at Nola Bliss.
-This post is for anyone who is curious but maybe a little hesitant.
-I want to share my personal and professional Ashiatsu Deepfeet Bar Therapy review, explaining exactly what makes this modality so special and why it delivers results that other massages can’t.
+Let’s be honest: when I first heard about a massage where the therapist walks on your back, I was skeptical.
+But my first session made me a total convert.
+It was nothing like I expected—just a deep, grounding pressure that felt incredibly soothing and effective.
+As a therapist, I now see Ashiatsu Deepfeet Bar Therapy as a game-changer for so many of our clients.
+This post is for you if you’re curious but a little hesitant.
+I’ll share my personal and professional review, explaining what makes this modality so special and why it delivers results other massages simply can’t.

 Key Takeaways

-• It’s Deep Tissue, Reimagined: Ashiatsu delivers powerful, consistent pressure using the therapist’s feet, offering deep muscle release without the sharp, poky feeling sometimes associated with traditional deep tissue work.
+- It’s Deep Tissue, Reimagined: Ashiatsu delivers powerful, consistent pressure using the therapist’s feet, offering deep muscle release without the sharp, poky feeling sometimes associated with traditional deep tissue work.

-• Expertise and Equipment Matter: For a safe and effective session, choose a therapist with a specific Ashiatsu certification, like DeepFeet, who uses a studio equipped with professional overhead bars for balance and control.
+- Expertise and Equipment Matter: For a safe and effective session, choose a therapist with a specific Ashiatsu certification, like DeepFeet, who uses a studio equipped with professional overhead bars for balance and control.

-• Speak Up for a Perfect Session: Your comfort is the priority.
+- Speak Up for a Perfect Session: Your comfort is the priority.
 Talk to your therapist before the session about your needs and feel empowered to give feedback on pressure at any point to ensure the massage is tailored perfectly for you.

 What is Ashiatsu Deepfeet Bar Therapy?